 I had only five words left for the remaining four minutes of music.

 But then a musical phrasing fell into place that seemed to welcome slight variations, subtle shifts from E-flat to C minor chords, and as I toyed with it, it occurred to me that it could go on for a while.
-And it struck me that I could spend an entire four minutes on those five words and those two sonorities and I got part-way through and said to myself, “Really?
+And it struck me that I could spend an entire four minutes on those five words and those two sonorities, and as I got part-way through I said to myself, “Really?
 You’re going to do this?” and I answered, “Why not?” and I just kept at it.